Philology 1: Introduction to Middle English Language and Literature

 - No Honours Class

 After the Norman Conquest of 1066 the English language and English literature came fully into their own in the works of Geoffrey Chaucer and some of his contemporaries in the later fourteenth century.
-This course will concentrate on Chaucer’s Canterbury Tales: we will read some of the Tales and “translate” parts of them in the seminars, for which elementary Middle English grammar will be studied.
-In order to understand these remote texts properly, the lectures will deal with aspects of the cultural history of the Middle Ages: social structure, church and clergy, ideas about nature, love, sex, marriage, dress and food, life and death, and especially the tension between ideal and reality.
+This course will concentrate on Chaucer’s Canterbury Tales: we will read some of the Tales and translate parts of them in the seminars, for which elementary Middle English grammar will be studied.
+In order to understand these remote texts properly, the lectures will deal with aspects of Middle English and of the cultural history of the Middle Ages, such as social structure, church and clergy, ideas about nature, love, sex, marriage, dress and food, life and death, and especially the tension between ideal and reality.

 Students will acquire

 1. Skills in reading and translating fourteenth-century English